thomaslaraia/OOSA-code-public/README.md

     processLVIS.py - Inherits from lvisClass.py and adds methods to extract ground elevation lvisCompleteExample.py - example solutions for the week 4 tasks

+Takes the following input parameters

+    --input INNAME     LVIS input filename
+    --outRoot OUTROOT  Output filename root to use with graphs and DEMs produced.

 ### geotiff

 An example script to pass an array of x and y coordinates along with an array of data (such as ground elevation from processLVIS) and create a geotiff.